 2012 is a big year for priest assignments.
 July came and Fr.
 Lauro Gonzalez was reassigned to St. Mark parish in Plano.
 His replacement is the newly ordained Fr.
 Paolo Capra.

-In August of 2012 Johnnie Cardinale, the organist for the parish for many, many years finally began a well deserved retirement.
+In August of 2012 Johnnie Cardinale, the organist for the parish for many, many years (more years than she will let us say) finally began a well deserved retirement.
 While neither retiring nor really retired we expect to see her at various events in the coming years.
 We very much appreciate not only Johnnie's dedicated service to the parish but that of her husband Joe who periodically plays music at our Masses.
 Donna Boccabella took up playing the organ where Johnnie left off.

 In October Father Rudy Garcia the diocesan vocations director in residence at St. Pius X transferred to the Cathedral downtown.
 And in November Fr.
 Abraham Thomas joined the parish.
 Quite a bit of activity!

 On February 28, 2013 a very vital early member of the church passed away.
 George McIngvale was a leader in the development of St. Pius X Parish as well as Bishop Lynch H.S..
-His accomplishments are appreciated to this day.
+The McIngvale family donated the main stained glass window in the church.
+The baseball field at Bishop Lynch H.S. is also named for the family.
+He passed away in Houston.
+His many accomplishments and contributions are appreciated to this day.

 March 26, 2013 was also the day that a very dear parishioner Virginia Hemmi died.
 Virginia and her husband Bob lead the St. Pius X CCD program for over 20 years.
 Even after stepping down as director Virginia played a vital role in the program for many years to come.
 We appreciate the dedication to the parish that both Bob and Virginia displayed.